margaretmf/margaretmf.github.io/readinglist.md

 * The Book of Signs (Dover Pictorial Archive)
 * Walking on the Wind: Cherokee Teachings for Harmony and Balance by Michael Tlanusta Garrett
 * Shinrin-Yoku: The Art and Science of Forest Bathing
-* Koala Tools | Room Grid (1-Point) Large Sketch Pad | 9" x 12", 40 pp. - Perspective Grid Graph Paper for Interior Room Design, Industrial, Architectural and 3D Design
-* Cash: The Autobiography by Johnny Cash
 * Draft No. 4: On the Writing Process by John McPhee
 * Pilgrim by David Whyte
 * It's a Long Story: My Life by Willie Nelson
 * Songwriting with Purpose
 * The Architecture of Happiness
 * Journal of *Appalachian Studies* by Dwight B. Billings
-* *The Road to Poverty: The Making of Wealth and Hardship in Appalachia* by Dwight B. Billings
+* The Road to Poverty: The Making of Wealth and Hardship in Appalachia* by Dwight B. Billings
-* *Back Talk from Appalachia: Confronting Stereotypes* by Dwight B. Billings
+* Back Talk from Appalachia: Confronting Stereotypes* by Dwight B. Billings
-* *Planters and the Making of a New South* by Dwight B. Billings
+* Planters and the Making of a New South* by Dwight B. Billings
-* *Appalachia in the Making* by Dwight B. Billings
+* Appalachia in the Making by Dwight B. Billings
-* *Appalachia in Regional Context: Place Matters* by Dwight B. Billings
+* Appalachia in Regional Context: Place Matters* by Dwight B. Billings
-* *An American Vein: Critical Readings in Appalachian Literature* by Theresa L. Burriss
+* An American Vein: Critical Readings in Appalachian Literature* by Theresa L. Burriss
-* *When Architecture Meets Activitism: The Transformative Effect of Hank Williams* by Roger Guy
+* When Architecture Meets Activitism: The Transformative Effect of Hank Williams* by Roger Guy
-* *Hillbilly: A Cultural History of an American Icon* by Anthony Harkins
+* Hillbilly: A Cultural History of an American Icon by Anthony Harkins
-* *Bloody Breathitt: Politics & Violence in the Appalachian South* by T. R. C. Hutton
+* Bloody Breathitt: Politics & Violence in the Appalachian South* by T. R. C. Hutton
-* *Meth Wars: Police, Media, Power* by Travis Linneman
+* Meth Wars: Police, Media, Power by Travis Linneman
-* *Appalachia: Social Context Past and Present* by Michael E. Maloney
+* Appalachia: Social Context Past and Present* by Michael E. Maloney
-* *A History of Barbed Wire, Desire, and Devour* by Jeff Mann
+* A History of Barbed Wire, Desire, and Devour* by Jeff Mann
-* *Unwhite: Appalachia, Race, and Film* by Meredith McCarroll
+* Unwhite: Appalachia, Race, and Film* by Meredith McCarroll
-* *Boone: A Biogrpahy* by Robert Morgan
+* Boone: A Biogrpahy by Robert Morgan
-* *Appalachia in the Classroom* by Theresa L. Burris
+* Appalachia in the Classroom* by Theresa L. Burris
-* *Literature and Ecofeminism: Intersectional and International Voices* by Theresa L. Burriss
+* Literature and Ecofeminism: Intersectional and International Voices* by Theresa L. Burriss
-* *Appalachian Ecrocriticism* by Theresa L. Burriss
+* Appalachian Ecrocriticism by Theresa L. Burriss
-* *What You Are Getting Wrong about Appalachia* by Elizabeth Catte
+* What You Are Getting Wrong about Appalachia* by Elizabeth Catte
 * Power Density: A Key to Understanding Energy Sources and Uses
 * Looking to Get Lost: Adventures in Music and Writing
 * Signs and Symbols: An Illustrated Guide to Their Origins and Meanings
-* *Back to Abnormal: Surviving with an Old Farm in the New South* by Dana Wildsmith
+* Back to Abnormal: Surviving with an Old Farm in the New South by Dana Wildsmith
-* Signs: The Secret Language of the Universe
 * The Book of Circles: Visualizing Spheres of Knowledge: (with over 300 beautiful circular artworks, infographics and illustrations from across history)
 * I Walked the Line: My Life with Johnny by Vivian Cash
 * What Were We Thinking